 Getting start-up funding in cold Damascus

 Fun, sacrifice and a certain obsessiveness got me going but, of course, starting a start-up needs money.
 I worked, saved and invested my money back into the charity.
 I had the help of a friend who managed to get us a donation of just over £4,000.
 But initially, it really was about the volunteer spirit, and what I was willing to give.
-(I don’t come from a wealthy background, so nope, I’m not one of those rich kids with money).
+(I don’t come from a wealthy background, so nope, I’m not one of those rich kids with money.)

 Here’s what I learnt about getting start-up funding.

-Drop your own assumptions: Observe what is happening around you and see how you can work with what is in front of you.
+Observe what is happening around you and see how you can work with what is in front of you.
 Not having an NGO background made me more creative, I didn’t have any assumptions about how things should be.
 That freed me.

-Party! – do it.
+Do it.
 Syria was a small community of internationals, and everyone had connections or something to offer.
 It was worth investing in those late nights.
 Trawl those parties and network like crazy.

-Friends and family are a great source of emotional support along the way.
+The people around you are a great source of emotional support along the way.
 Tap this resource unashamedly.